disrpt/sharedtask2019/README.md

 The tasks are oriented towards finding the locus of discourse relations in texts.
 For frameworks that segment text into non-overlapping spans covering each entire documents (RST and SDRT), the task corresponds to finding the starting point of each discourse unit.
 For PDTB-style datasets, the task is to identify the spans of discourse connectives that explicitly identify the existence of a discourse relation.

+## Submitting a system

+Systems should be accompanied by a regular workshop paper in the ACL format, as described on the workshop website.
+During submission, you will be asked to supply a URL from which your system can be downloaded.
+If your system does not download necessary resources by itself (e.g. word embeddings), these resources should be included at the download URL.
+The system download should include a README file describing exactly how paper results can be reproduced.
+Please do not supply pre-trained model, but rather instructions on how to train the system using the downloaded resources.
+For any questions regarding system submissions, please contact the organizers.

 ## Important dates

   * Fri, December 28, 2018 - shared task sample data release